 The Program will run concurrent streams in the following areas of interest:

-Keynote Speakers include Professor Jemina Napier, of Heriot-Watt University, Anthony Pym Distinguished Professor of Translation and Intercultural Studies at Rovira i Virgili University in Spain, Michael Cronin, Chair in the Faculty of Humanities and Social Sciences at Dublin City University, Ireland, the linguistic anthropologist and Al Jazeera USA journalist, Dr. Sarah Kendzior, and Distinguished Chair of Health Policy Research at the Medica Research Institute, Dr. Glenn Flores
+Keynote Speakers include Professor Jemina Napier, of Heriot-Watt University, Professor Anthony Pym, Melbourne University and Distinguished Professor of Translation and Intercultural Studies at Rovira i Virgili University in Spain, Professor Michael Cronin, Chair in the Faculty of Humanities and Social Sciences at Dublin City University, Ireland, the linguistic anthropologist and Al Jazeera USA journalist, Dr. Sarah Kendzior, and Distinguished Chair of Health Policy Research at the Medica Research Institute, Dr. Glenn Flores.